sindresorhus/got/documentation/2-options.md

 ### `copyPipedHeaders`

 **Type: `boolean`**\
-**Default: `true`**
+**Default: `false`**

 Automatically copy headers from piped streams.

 When piping a request into a Got stream (e.g., `request.pipe(got.stream(url))`), this controls whether headers from the source stream are automatically merged into the Got request headers.

-**Note:** Piped headers overwrite any explicitly set headers with the same name.
-To override this, either set `copyPipedHeaders` to `false` and manually copy safe headers, or use a `beforeRequest` hook to force specific header values after piping.
+**Note:** Explicitly set headers take precedence over piped headers.
+Piped headers are only copied when a header is not already explicitly set.

-Useful for proxy scenarios, but you may want to disable this to filter out headers like `Host`, `Connection`, `Authorization`, etc.
+Useful for proxy scenarios when explicitly enabled, but you may still want to filter out headers like `Host`, `Connection`, `Authorization`, etc.

-**Example: Disable automatic header copying and manually copy only safe headers**
+**Example: Opt in to automatic header copying for proxy scenarios**

 ```js
 import got from 'got';